xdqc/Knowledge-Bomb/README.md

 | 318 | Choctaw | Choctaw | cho | 0.15% | 4 | 4 | 6 | 6 | 6 | 354.83 | 6 | 6,666.41% |      |
 | 319 | Hiri Motu | Hiri Motu | ho | 0.08% | 1 | 1 | 1 | 1 | 1 | 249.00 | 3 | 6,565.70% |      |
 | 320 | Ebon | Marshallese | mh | 0.05% | 2 | 3 | 3 | 3 | 3 | 205.17 | 4 | 3,343.21% |      |

+##### Notes
+† Supposing English (the language this document is written in) covers all Q20+ non-onomatologies, which is not far from the truth.

+‡ By comparing coverage, we may identify relative blind spots in certain languages (clusters).
+For instance, East Slavics are lack of words to describe sugarcane or athlete's foot; Altaic and Turkish languages are unknowing to concubinage; Chinese are yet illiterate about some concepts aware among Japanese, Koreans and Vietnamese.

+### Qualified Wikidata items

+A qualified article ([examples](data/sample_titles.csv)) should be a general, universal, common concept or knowledge, which satisfies these criteria:

+- With more than *20* languages versions.
+- Not an onomatology (anthroponymy, toponymy, hydronym, taxon etc.), which is not a particular person, place, biota, event, chemical, astronomical object, company, product, publication, team, sport match, song, year, decade, day, unicode, etc. However, a handful of common names of animals/plants/stars observed in ancient times are allowed.
+- Can be Hypernym of items above (any level of parents of `instance_of?/subclass_of*` item).
+Hypernyms can have less than 20 languages versions, as small quantity of abstract philosophical terms backboning the semantic tree.
+- Not a disambiguation item.
+- Last but not least, every qualified item/articles should have gone through proof reading for quality check.